mongodb-university/realm-template-apps/react-native-ts/README.md

 ## Prerequisites
 - Make sure your system is setup to run a React Native application by following the [setup guide](https://reactnative.dev/docs/environment-setup)
-- Setup an Atlas account and [deploy a cluster](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/)
+- Set up an Atlas account and [deploy a cluster](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/)
-- Setup an application in App Services.
+- Set up an application in App Services.
-    -  You can use the [`realm-cli`](https://www.mongodb.com/docs/atlas/app-services/cli/) to setup the backend and download a copy of this template:
+    -  You can use the [`realm-cli`](https://www.mongodb.com/docs/atlas/app-services/cli/) to set up the backend and download a copy of this template:
 		```
 		realm-cli apps create -n "<App Name>" --template "react-native-ts.todo.flex"
 		```